Jak-3-Modifer/Jak-3-ReBalanced/README.md

 - Catch Lizards now uses the Tough Puppy instead

-- Artifact race 1 timer is tighter and marauders don't spawn in front of you
+- Artifact race 1 timer is tighter, and marauders don't spawn in front of you

 - During the chase marauder sequence, the bridges have been removed